brimdata/brimcap/docs/Custom-Brimcap-Config.md

 want to delete the contents of the working directory between Brimcap runs to avoid accumulating redundant logs.

-Repeating our `brimcap load` now with this enhanced YAML, we see after the run that the logs have been left behind for further examination.
+Repeating our `brimcap analyze` now with this enhanced YAML, we see after the run that the logs have been left behind for further examination.

 ```
 $ ls -l /tmp/suricata-wd /tmp/zeek-wd
 /tmp/suricata-wd:
 total 1743088
--rw-r--r--  1 phil  staff  407681197 May  6 11:06 deduped-eve.json
 -rw-r--r--  1 phil  staff  407682820 May  6 11:06 eve.json
 -rw-r--r--  1 phil  staff   53312039 May  6 11:05 fast.log
 -rw-r--r--  1 phil  staff      30739 May  6 11:06 stats.log